 PDF output doesn't work.

-Automatic skeleton generation and skeleton
+Automatic skeleton generation is not yet

 Periodic boundary conditions are not yet

 Materials can be assigned to voxels but not

 directly to elements or element groups.

 Adaptive mesh refinement is not yet implemented.